YangVincent/YangVincent.github.io/_posts/2016-08-19-peterprinciple.md

 vastly different, since he has a higher level overview and greater influence on the company.
 My friends and I were astounded when he accepted, even building on our lunch offer by hosting catering as well.

-Lunch Oliver was unexpectedly down to Earth.
+Oliver was unexpectedly down to Earth.
 He understood problems and issues of importance for people at all levels while discussing how he made critical decisions along his career path.
 Several main points stood out to me: First, his biggest emphasis for the company wasn't about which technological direction to bring the company, or which specific areas to further strengthen.
 Rather, he focused on improving company culture to foster collaboration and innovation - something strongly emphasized at his previous workplace, Ebay.
 He wanted to bring people together and share ideas and gave, as example, several key ideas he was pushing for the company to make.
 First and foremost, he pushed for 2 years to redesign the building... complete with